metapolator/metapolator/elements-of-design.md

 * -- \<separator\> --
 * Quick Export…
 * -- \<separator\> --
-* Create String
+* Create Family
-* Delete String…
+* Delete Family…

 **notes:**

-* these menu commands operate on single and multiple selections of instances and strings of instances;
+* these menu commands operate on single and multiple selections of instances and families of instances;
-* **New** instance, set to default metapolation mix; when this instance is created _inside_ a string, the metapolation is a 50-50 mix of instances above and below; on the edge of a string, extrapolate;
+* **New** instance, set to default metapolation mix; when this instance is created _inside_ a family, the metapolation is a 50-50 mix of instances above and below; on the edge of a family, extrapolate;
 * **Delete…** of instance(s);
-* **Promote To Master** of instance(s)—transformed to master(s)—or string(s)—transformed to master sequences; the instance(s) or string(s) involved remain untouched;
+* **Promote To Master** of instance(s)—transformed to master(s)—or family/-ies—transformed to master sequences; the instance(s) or family/-ies involved remain untouched;
-* **Quick Export…** of instance(s) or string(s) to ufo, using best guesses where it comes to the trimmings (e.g. metadata, kerning, and opentype features);
+* **Quick Export…** of instance(s) or family/-ies to ufo, using best guesses where it comes to the trimmings (e.g. metadata, kerning, and opentype features);
-* **Create String** out of a multi-selection of instances that are all not part of a string; when it is a discontinuous selection, this pulls them together under the top instance; when there is no aforementioned multi-select, create a new string of 9 instances;
+* **Create Family** out of a multi-selection of instances that are all not part of a family; when it is a discontinuous selection, this pulls them together under the top instance; when there is no aforementioned multi-select, create a new family of 9 instances;
-* **Delete String…** Deletes selected string(s), but not the instances they contain.
+* **Delete Family…** Deletes selected family/-ies, but not the instances they contain.

 #### undo, copy + paste
-All editing of instance (string) data, naming and configuration (e.g. sorting) is Undoable.
+All editing of instance (family) data, naming and configuration (e.g. sorting) is Undoable.

-Ah, and of course the current selection of instance(s) or string(s) can be cut, copied and pasted within the same project.
+Ah, and of course the current selection of instance(s) or family/-ies can be cut, copied and pasted within the same project.

 ## working with masters and glyphs in context
 Let us develop the section called ‘character range or specimens’, the one visible in the Parameters department.
 It has got a range of important jobs to do: